Click on the links below to get the data/programs

 If you use this data, please cite our paper on symmetry in pay for luck:

-(i) Data Description: These are the main luck and skill measures used in our paper.
-Please refer to the paper provided in this link for details on construction.
+(i) Data Description: These are the main luck and skill measures used in our paper (described in the legend to Table 2).
+Please refer to Daniel, Li, and Naveen (2020) for details on construction.

-(ii) Luck and Skill Data: Unique identifier is Execucomp variable CO_PER_ROL
+(ii) Luck and Skill Data: Unique identifier is Execucomp variable CO_PER_ROL.
+The columns correspond to CO_PER_ROL, YEAR, LUCK, SKILL.

 The data span 1992-2014.